primefaces/primefaces/docs/7_1/components/outputpanel.md

 - block (default): Renders a div
 - inline: Renders a span

-## AutoUpdate (Deprecated)
-When auto update is enabled, outputPanel component is updated with each ajax request automatically.
-Note: Use p:autopUpdate instead.

 ## Skinning
 _style_ and _styleClass_ attributes are used to style the outputPanel, by default _.ui-outputpanel_ css class